-Collective Work Sample Clauses
+Collective Work Clause Samples

 Collective Work.
 The Software is a collective work under U.S. Copyright Law.
 Upon installation of this Software, SolarWinds hereby grants You the following license to use the Software in Your facility subject to the terms contained herein subject to the licenses referenced herein.

 Collective Work.
 The work collectively composed by a group at the instruction of a person, natural or corporate, who undertakes its publication under his name or administration, where the work of the contributors is integrated in the general objective sought by that natural or corporate person, so that no contribution of any of the participants may be separated or singled out.
-Audio Work: Any audio fixation of a specific performance or sound, regardless of the means of fixation.
-Audio-Visual Work: Any work produced for simultaneous audio and visual use, consisting of a series of related images, accompanied by sound and recorded on an appropriate means and shown by suitable devices.
-Derivative Work: Work based on a pre-existing work.
-Author: The person who creates a work.
-Performers: The persons who act, recite, sing or play roles or participate in performing by any other means in literary or artistic works.
+Any audio fixation of a specific performance or sound, regardless of the means of fixation.
+Any work produced for simultaneous audio and visual use, consisting of a series of related images, accompanied by sound and recorded on an appropriate means and shown by suitable devices.
+Work based on a pre-existing work.
+The person who creates a work.
+The persons who act, recite, sing or play roles or participate in performing by any other means in literary or artistic works.
 Publication: Making copies of a work to meet public need.

 Related to Collective Work